Mechatronics3D/Awesome-Canadian-Innovation/docs/Startups.md

 ---

 layout: default
-title: "Startup"
+title: "Startups"
-linkTitle: "Startup"
+linkTitle: "Startups"
 date: 2020-02-06
-description: News and resources on start-up in Canada
+description: News and resources on startups in Canada

 ---